ClusterHQ/powerstrip/README.rst

         """
         returns a Deferred which fires with either:
             * the responsecode and responsebody returned by the plugin.
-            * a Failure object if the plugin was (a) unreachable or (b) returned an HTTP error code (possibly because it wanted to prevent the request being passed through to the Docker API.
+            * a Failure object if the plugin was (a) unreachable or (b) returned an HTTP error code (possibly because it wanted to prevent the request being passed through to the Docker API).
         """

     plugins = [flocker, weave]